stsofeah/FarmLink-Mobile-App/README.md

-# Farmlink Mobile App
+# Farmlink Mobile Marketplace App

-A mobile marketplace application that connects farmers directly with consumers.
+This application was developed as part of a university project to improve direct access between farmers and consumers through a mobile platform.

 ## Features
 - Product listing and browsing